issue

 Located in Cushing, Minnesota, Clearwater Kennel was the largest dog breeding kennel in Minnesota housing over 1,000 dogs and puppies.
 This kennel was owned and operated by Wanda Kretzman, formerly Wanda McDuffee.
 Prior to Clearwater Kennel, this breeder owned and operated Happy Tails, another large-scale dog breeding facility in Morrison County, with her ex-husband.

 Clearwater Kennel is now operating under a different owner (Angie McDuffee, daughter-in-law of Wanda Kretzman) with a new name: A.J.'s Angels and federal license: 41-A-0484.
+Its federal license application in 2022 reported that the kennel may have, at one time, 2,000 dogs.
 See animal counts below.

 A.J.'s Angels does not sell directly to consumers from its facility.
-It sells primarily to brokers, such as JAQ's Puppies in Iowa who, in turn, re-sells and ships the puppies to pet stores nationwide.
+Export documents showed this breeder was selling primarily to brokers, such as JAQ's Puppies in Iowa who, in turn, re-sells and ships the puppies to pet stores nationwide.

 The Switch